We chat to Designer Lashes’ Janette Vince to find out how long do eyelash extensions last and every other question you might have had.

 - Mascara can be used on single lashes (NEVER ON RUSSIAN LASHES), it should be water-based and just worn on the tips of the lashes, however, your lashes will last longer if you don’t use it.

 - Do not use eyelash curlers or perm the lashes, it will break the lashes and/or crease them.

 - Do not rub the lashes when washing your face, always pat dry if they get wet.

 - The best type of eyeliner to use with extensions are felt tips pens or gel, avoid pencil eyeliners as they tend to be a bit oily and can clog between the lashes and therefore difficult to clean.

 - If you wear eye make-up a powder-based eyeshadow is best.

 Janette Vince and her exceptionally talented team of technicians take the art of lash extension to a whole other level.
 Rather than just putting on a standard set, they actually design eyelash extensions to suit each individual client.
+We hope that your need-to-know questions like ” How Long Do Eyelash Extensions Last?”, are answered.
 This bespoke level of service ensures that you come out looking incredible after each set.
 It is no surprise that she and her team of master technicians have gained a reputation as the go-to lash spot in London.

 To book your appointment with the eyelash extension guru click here.